dhirajnmahajan/ImageEncryption/README.md

-# ImageEncryption
+# Image Encryption & Decryption

-A  Image Encryption project in Java.
+- A  Image Encryption and Decryption  project in Java.

-#### Here I have made the Image Encryption Project to encrypt and decrypt the image.It is created in VS Code IDE and compiled with the javac compiler.
+#### Here I have made the Image Encryption Project to encrypt and decrypt the image.
+#### It is created in VS Code IDE and compiled with the javac compiler.

 #### In this program I used the concept like Applet and XOR Operation .
 On the basis of Applet I created the openImage button and various predefined funtions to select image.